fizzarwa/project/README.md

-# project any change in project is possible directly from code
+#  Any change in project is possible directly from code